-To extend the conditional formatting, we can select a different rule type in the New Rule window to Conditionally format text color.
+To extend the conditional formatting, we can select a different rule type in the New Rule window to conditionally format text color.
 We can choose only duplicate or unique values.

 Case 1: Duplicate Values

-All the duplicate values get formatted with the selected text color.
+- Finally, all the duplicate values get formatted with the selected text color.